Kajja/multigame/README.md

 A Game and a Player object have a property called 'state'.
 It is empty from the start.
 A Game's 'state' is what is sent to all who are connected to a Game when there has been an update to the state.
 If the client is a player it will also receive the state of the player object, that resides on the server and is associated with the client/socket.

 You yourself fill the state properties with whatever that is relevant for your game.
 You can also add whatever you need to a Game or Player object (properties and methods), just remember that it is the 'state'-properties that are sent to clients.

+A game that use the platform is [Tricker](https://github.com/Kajja/tricker).

 Protocol between server and client
 ----------------------------------